DirektoratetForByggkvalitet/action-runners-maintenance/README.md

 The labels are then listed in [maintenance.yml](.github/workflows/maintenance.yml) as the array strategy.matrix.runner.
 This will lead to the job running in parallel on each runner.

 The actual maintenance done can be specified in the steps.
 In this instance, we run a Docker system prune and Homebrew upgrades.

+We also added a Brewfile, enabling us to ensure that the same Homebrew software is installed and maintained on all runners.